HwWobbe/WipHww/README.md

 ## 2023 quickLinks
-- "-" seems less problematic than "*".
+- "-" is less problematic than "*" (from a spacing perspective)
 - the displayed order of PRs remains mysterious
 - use more Headings and their implicit ToC
 - https://vercel.com/docs/deployments/git/vercel-for-github